-Joyce Cadesca of Valhalla is an experienced general manager and entrepreneur with a passion for early childhood education and career advising.
-Her corporate experience includes human resources, operations, and program management roles at companies such as General Mills, Citi, Microsoft, JP Morgan, Goldman Sachs, and, currently, Morgan Stanley.
-Joyce is also the founder and lead consultant at Taylor Bradley Career Consulting, a firm that provides clients with tailored career guidance through advising, resume editing, job search assistance, and interview preparation.
-She spent the first six years of her professional career in the nonprofit education sector, serving as the Director of Alumni Services at Beginning with Children Foundation.
-Previously, Joyce was a classroom teacher, teaching English at an elementary public school in Madrid and intermediate Spanish at Saint Mark’s School in Massachusetts.
-She earned her Bachelor of Arts in Hispanic Studies from Columbia University and an MBA from the Tuck School of Business at Dartmouth.
+Joyce Cadesca of Valhalla is an experienced general manager with a passion for early childhood education.
+Her corporate experience includes human resources, operations, and finance roles at a number of top firms, including her current role at Morgan Stanley.
+Joyce spent the first six years of her professional career in the nonprofit education sector, serving as the Director of Alumni Services at Beginning with Children Foundation.
+Previously, Joyce was an elementary and high school teacher .
+She earned her Bachelor of Arts from Columbia University and an MBA from the Tuck School of Business at Dartmouth.

 Bryan Fryer of Pleasantville is a Senior Manager at Maier Markey & Justic, LLP, a White Plains-based accounting firm.
 Bryan acts as the outsourced CFO for many enterprises, with a concentration on nonprofits throughout the Bronx and Westchester.
 He has a deep understanding of the funding needs of his clients, and the difficulties of procuring these funds to promote the client mission.
 Prior to joining Maier Markey & Justic in 2015, Bryan acted as the controller of an ultra-high net worth family office, focusing primarily on the office’s tax and reporting compliance for individual, corporate and nonprofit interests.
 Bryan was recognized as one of the Business Council of Westchester’s 40 under 40 “Rising Stars” for 2017.